 Part-Time Students (Less than 12 credits attempted)

-Part-time students are placed on academic probation whenever they have attempted a total of 10 overall (transfer and institutional) cumulative semester credits and do not have a 2.00 cumulative institutional GPA or a 2.0 institutional term GPA.
+Part-time students are placed on academic warning whenever they have attempted a total of 10 overall (transfer and institutional) cumulative semester credits and do not have a 2.00 cumulative institutional GPA or a 2.0 institutional term GPA.
 Part-time students are suspended whenever they have attempted a total of 30 overall (transfer and institutional) cumulative semester credits and do not have a 2.00 cumulative institutional GPA or a 2.00 institutional term GPA.
-Part-time students on academic probation are allowed to continue in college as long as they earn a 2.00 GPA in each succeeding semester.
+Part-time students on academic warning are allowed to continue in college as long as they earn a 2.00 GPA in each succeeding semester.

 Veterans Receiving Educational Benefits